ideasonpurpose/ansible-playbooks/README.md

 ##IOP’s Ansible Playbooks

-This repository contains a set of Ansible playbooks we're evolving for automating Mac user creation and designer workstation maintenence at [Ideas On Purpose][iop].
+This repository contains a set of evolving Ansible playbooks for automating Mac user creation and designer workstation maintenance at [Ideas On Purpose][iop].
 While these are ultimately very specific to our needs, there's likely something here which will be helpful in other situations.

 A few of the things these playbooks accomplish: